 9) Kick out Infected/loophole Codes

-Here’s a scenario: Imagine that a new user clicks on one of your web-links and, instead of the info they’ve wanted, they get redirected to some shady, explicit sites – So what happened?
+Here’s a scenario: Imagine that a new user clicks on one of your web links and, instead of the info they’ve wanted, they get redirected to some shady, explicit sites – So what happened?
 Well, the chances are that your sites may’ve just gotten themselves hacked.

 Sure, “hacking” may come in all shapes & forms.
-But typically, an attacker will inject your website’s data with a bit of malicious code coupled with a few haphazard links and Just hides them.
+But typically, an attacker will inject your website’s data with a bit of malicious code coupled with a few haphazard links and Just hide them.
 And yes, this happened because there is something really wrong with your site’s own codes, which the attacker knew & had used it to his advantage.

 To avoid such predicaments: if you use WordPress, update all your plugins to their latest patches & install the Wordfence Plugin for a bit more extra security.
-Link checking a priority and, if possible, use only a secure hosting partner at all times.
-We’d also recommend hiring a digital security advisor or an ethical hacker to search & find the week spots in your website’s security & plug them for good.
+Link checking is a priority and, if possible, use only a secure hosting partner at all times.
+We’d also recommend hiring a digital security advisor or an ethical hacker to search & find the weak spots in your website’s security & plug them for good.

 10) Have a look at your own SEO strategies

 Remember, the quality of a website is the sum of its many parts.
-So, aside from the SEO, try & focus on things also like; the site’s speed, style, ease of use, functionality, content quality, etc…, improve your website as a whole, and the ranks, well…. they’ll just fly back to you.
+So, aside from the SEO, try & focus on things also like the site’s speed, style, ease of use, functionality, content quality, etc.…; improve your website as a whole and the ranks well…. they’ll just fly back to you.